Photography in Colombia: Photography and journalism

 In the field of photojournalism, one can include Luis Benito Ramos (1899–1955), who some authors consider a pioneer in this field, and Leo Matiz Espinoza, who was doing reports between 1939 and 1997, although he also specialized in portraits.
 Some photographers who offered their graphic work in relation to the Bogotazo were, together with these two, José Robayo, Sady González, Manuel H. Rodríguez, Carlos Caicedo and Luis Gaitán.
 This event plays a very important role in photojournalism in Colombia, since it marks a new concept of the same.

-Otros fotógrafos en este campo fueron:
+Other photographers in this field were: